 POWER CROUT.
 Qualcomm Inc., a developer of advanced wireless technologies, has chosen Steve Crout as vice president of government affairs in its Washington office.
 Crout comes from Motorola, where he was director of global government affairs.
 In that position, he helped plan a research and development program for wireless technologies.
 Earlier in his career, Crout worked as legislative director to former Rep. Bill Richardson, D-N.M.
 He also handled issues for Richardson before the House Energy and Commerce Committee.
 Richardson eventually became former President Bill Clinton's Energy secretary, and Crout worked as the Energy Department's senior adviser for congressional and intergovernmental affairs and associate director of the policy office.
 He also spent time as a managing director for government affairs at the American Gas Association.
 Crout has a bachelor's degree from Florida's Rollins College and a master's in environmental sciences and policy from Johns Hopkins University.

-This article appears in the May 1, 2010, edition of National Journal Daily.
+This article appears in the May 1, 2010 edition of NJ Daily.

 DON'T MISS TODAY'S TOP STORIES